"All growth depends upon activity. There is no development physically or intellectually without effort, and effort means work."

 Harry G. Javins has been listed on the firm letterhead as having been a member since 1871, but firm records indicate that he was employed here at least as early as 1868.
 Similarly, Septimus P. Tustin is listed as having been a member since 1870, but he is reported to have been associated with Martenet as early as 1865.

 Meanwhile, Martenet himself lobbied to gain and keep the City Surveyorship.
-The bill at right restates what has always been true: taking matters for granted is never a safe bet.
+The bill illustrated here restates what has always been true: taking matters for granted is never a safe bet.
 He was successful in the effort that year (1871), and also in each of the next four elections.

 Martenet died in 1892 and his four "principal assistants" purchased the assets of the firm from his widow.